 The calculation for a real case is even more difficult by the fact that materials normally consist of molecules with different elements, i.e. the materials consist of atoms with different atomic radii.
 It must also be taken into account whether the various elements of a material all come into contact with the elements of the opposite body with the same probability.
 This is certainly also dependent on the arrangement of the elements within the molecules – some elements are e.g. always inside a molecule and can therefore never come into direct contact with the opposite body.
 In the case of metallic surfaces, the corrosion layer must also be taken into account, which is always present, if only sometimes with a minimal layer thickness.
 This important topic will be discussed later.
 Furthermore, some materials consist of different molecules, which would make the solution of the above equation even more complex.

 As mentioned at the beginning, the described primary principle of dry friction only relates to the state of sliding friction.
 Static friction is subject to completely different laws, since no energy transfer takes place.
 Therefor the widespread assumption is wrong that the static friction between two solid bodies is always higher than the sliding friction.
-The static friction will not be discussed further in this work.
+It is of course trivial that when accelerating from the state of rest under static friction, the coefficient of friction must initially remain the same or decrease, otherwise no relative movement would begin.
+Nevertheless, it is possible that, with increasing relative speed, the coefficient of friction becomes greater than the coefficient of static friction.
+The static friction however, will not be discussed further in this publication.

-In addition to the primary cause of friction between solids that has been dealt with so far, there are also a number of secondary influencing variables that can be summarized in the already mentioned secundary coefficient of friction µs and are considered in the following:
+In addition to the primary cause of dry friction between solids that has been dealt with so far, there are also a number of secondary influencing variables that can be summarized in the already mentioned secondary coefficient of friction µs and, depending on the material pairing, can even make up the main part of the total friction.
+These are considered in the following:

 It is also imaginable that the air pressure effect causes resonances and thus noises, since the effect stops almost suddenly as soon as the material contact is interrupted (of course the air also needs a certain time to flow in).
 A renewed contact could cause a recurring loss of contact through the resonance behavior of the materials.